RedHat-UX/red-hat-design-system/docs/patterns/card/index.md

 </rh-alert>

-## List
-Use to display a short amount of content using various list styles.
-Secondary and Default calls to action may be used.

-{% include './patterns/list.html' %}

 ## Data
 Use to display quick facts or short data points under a label.
 A Secondary call to action may be used or not.